Armita84/Magento2-Get-Categories-Image-REST-API/README.md

 # Magento2-Get-Categories-Image-REST-API
-## This Magento 2 Module is created to get all categories images via REST API.
+## This Magento2 Module is created to get all categories images via REST API.

 # Installation:
 1- Download the Repository File.